Tenoumer crater

-Tenoumer is considered to be an impact crater in Mauritania.
+Tenoumer is a probable impact crater in Mauritania.

 Details

 The crater is located in the western Sahara Desert.
-It is 1.9 km in diameter and its age is estimated to be 21,400 ± 9,700 years old.
+It is 1.9 km in diameter and its age was estimated to be 21,400 ± 9,700 years old but as of 2016, is thought to be ~1.57 Ma.

 The crater is exposed at the surface and is nearly circular.
 Edges of the crater rise up to 110 m high above the base of the crater, but the bottom of the crater is covered with an approximately 200 to 300 m thick layer of sediments.

 Tenoumer crater has formed in gneiss and granite of Precambrian peneplain with a thin layer of Pliocene sediments (no older).
 The crater is believed to be caused by an impact event due to basement rocks found outside the crater.
 A volcanic origin was once theorized because of the discovery of basalt and rhyodacite outside of the crater basin, but current evidence clearly indicates an impact origin.